lfit/itpol/linux-workstation-security.md

 upload/download speeds).
 Needless to say, this hard drive needs to be in itself encrypted (again, via LUKS), or you should use a backup tool that creates encrypted backups, such as `duplicity` or its GUI companion, `deja-dup`.
-I recommend using the latter with a good randomly generated passphrase, stored in your password manager.
+I recommend using the latter with a good randomly generated passphrase, stored in a safe offline place.
 If you travel with your laptop, leave this drive at home to have something to come back to in case your laptop is lost or stolen.

 In addition to your home directory, you should also back up `/etc` and `/var/log` for various forensic purposes.